 (4) In this regulation —

-“investment powers” means the powers exercisable by a Member under the regulations relating to investment choice for Members of the scheme of which the Member was a member.
+investment powers means the powers exercisable by a Member under the regulations relating to investment choice for Members of the scheme of which the Member was a member.

 [Regulation 246B inserted in Gazette 10 Dec 2004 p.
 5907.]